makusan8/kubernetes/README.md

 ```

-Now, we can run kubectl command without sudo.
+We can just run kubectl command without sudo.

 - Let's check our node :